igor-kupczynski/elasticsearch-workshop-cluster/README.md

 This is an ansible playbook to create elasticsearch cluster on few vanilla Ubuntu 14.04 machines (e.g. the ones you can provision at digital ocean).
-The cluster can be useful for experimentation or, with some tweeking to your particular use case even in production.
+The cluster can be useful for experimentation or, with some tweaking, to your particular use case in production.

 Background
 ----------